Ting199708/hex2riscv/README.md

 ## Installation

-If you do not install riscv-gnu-toolchain yet, please use [RISC-V GNU Compiler Toolchain](https://github.com/riscv/riscv-gnu-toolchain) to install
+If you have not installed the riscv-gnu-toolchain, please use [RISC-V GNU Compiler Toolchain](https://github.com/riscv/riscv-gnu-toolchain) to install

 ## How to use